Let’s address the first thing that I know is going to bring around the trolls as I talk about running overweight.

 But I know that’s not quite enough, so here are a few other tips, that go along with using the Couch 2 5K program.

 Anyone who has joint issues benefits from taking their runs to crushed gravel or the treadmill.
-Both surfaces provide more give, which isn’t as hard on your body.
+Both surfaces provide more give, which means the lower leg is absorbing less impact.

-Boom, like I said, tips that really apply to all of us!
-I actually alternate between road running, trails and treadmill because it’s made my knee feel so much better and that’s going to keep me running for YEARS.
+I actually alternate between road running, trails and treadmill because it’s made my knees feel so much better and that’s going to keep me running for YEARS.

 Nearly every new runner feels like it’s a sin to walk and they give up on running because they need to walk.
-Walking is the BEST way to keep building your endurance for running, not just in your legs, but in your lungs.
+Walking is the BEST way to keep building your endurance for running.
+Not for your endurance, but every tendon, joint and muscle takes time to adapt.

 “My training schedule consisted of an interval run about 3-4 times per week.
 The days I didn’t run I started to feel guilty.
 Like I was being lazy or would lose all the progress I made.
 But running while significantly overweight took a toll on my body.